slavipande/Portfolio/developer-tutorials.md

 ### My role

 More often than not, great documentation comes as a result of the collaboration of several people with different profiles.
-I worked on these tutorials as part of a small team consisting of myself, a dev architect, an information architect, and another technical writer with a scripting expertise.
+I worked on these tutorials as part of a small team consisting of myself, a development architect, an information architect, and another technical writer with a scripting expertise.
 Here's how I contributed:

-- Pick up raw tutorial drafts from the dev architect.
+- Pick up raw tutorial drafts from the development architect.
 - Review and edit the tutorial from a language perspective.
 - Install and configure any required tools to prepare my development environment for testing.
 - Test the tutorial step by step.